AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/README.md

 * **Most node `.wgsl` files are machine-generated** from their `genglsl` originals by the offline transpiler in [`tools/`](tools/README.md).
 They are **not committed** — they are a derived build artifact, transpiled from genglsl (the single source of truth) by CI, so drift between the GLSL and WGSL libraries is impossible by construction.
-The generated files carry a `// Generated from … do not edit` banner; do not hand-edit them, and do not commit them.
+Generated files carry a `// @mxgenwgsl …` marker (stripped during shader assembly); do not hand-edit them, and do not commit them.
 * **`lib/` helper files are machine-generated** from `genglsl/lib/` by the same transpiler (run before node transpilation).
 All 22 `genglsl/lib` files transpile via naga (including prefilter environment helpers).
 They are also **not committed**.